gleechi/gleechi.github.io/pages/knowledge/debug_files.md

 <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.VGSceneFiles}}">VG scene files</a>)
 * Finally, from all this content, one **.ZIP** file named "PROJECT_NAME".zip will be generated in your project folder.

-{% include important.html content="Accordingly, it is recommended to delete the vg_tmp folder whenever you start with a new debug file creation process, since existing and potentially outdated data will not be deleted (only potentially overwritten)." %}
+{% include important.html content="It is recommended to delete the vg_tmp folder whenever you start with a new debug file creation process, since existing and potentially outdated data will not be deleted (only potentially overwritten)." %}

 <!--
 ### Creating the Debug Files